1926 Lithuanian coup d'état: Aftermath

-The Christian Democrats, believing that the coup was merely a temporary measure, demanded that new elections to the Seimas be held, but Smetona stalled.
+Christian Democrats, believing that the coup was merely a temporary measure, demanded that new elections to the Seimas be held, but Smetona stalled.
 He predicted that his party would not be popular and that he would not be re-elected president.
-In the meantime, the Nationalists were discussing constitutional changes that would increase the powers of the executive branch while curbing the powers of the Seimas.
+In the meantime, nationalists were discussing constitutional changes to increase the powers of the executive branch and curb the powers of the Seimas.
 In April, a group in the Lithuanian Popular Peasants' Union tried to organize a coup "to defend the constitution," but the plans were discovered and the rebels were arrested.
 Among the detainees was a member of the Seimas, Juozas Pajaujis.
-On 12 April 1927, the Seimas protested this arrest as a violation of the parliamentary immunity by delivering a motion of no confidence against the Voldemaras government.
+On 12 April 1927, the Seimas protested this arrest as a violation of parliamentary immunity by delivering a motion of no confidence in the Voldemaras government.
 Smetona, using his constitutional right to do so, dissolved the Seimas.
 The constitution was violated, however, when no new elections were held within two months.
 In April, Christian Democratic newspapers, which had been calling for new elections, were censored.
-On 2 May 1927, Christian Democrats withdrew from the government, thinking that the Nationalists acting alone would not be able to sustain it.
-As a result, the Lithuanian National Union took the upper hand in its dispute with a much larger and influential rival and assumed the absolute control of the state.
+On 2 May 1927, Christian Democrats withdrew from the government, thinking that the nationalists acting alone would not be able to sustain it.
+As a result, the Lithuanian National Union took the upper hand in its dispute with a much larger and influential rival and assumed absolute control of the state.

-The 1926 coup was a major event in interwar Lithuania; the dictatorship would go on for 14 years.
-In 1935, the Smetona government outlawed the activities of all other political parties.
-The coup continues to be a difficult issue for Lithuanians, since the Soviet Union would go on to describe its subsequent occupation of Lithuania as a liberation from fascism.
-Encyclopædia Britannica, however, describes the regime as authoritarian and nationalistic rather than fascist, a view not shared by historian Mindaugas Tamošaitis, who wrote in the Visuotinė lietuvių enciklopedija that "In the late 1930s, the younger generation that assumed the leadership of the party proclaimed radical right-wing attitudes [such as] sympathy for Italian fascism, etc".
+The 1926 coup was a major event in interwar Lithuania; the dictatorship went on for 14 years.
+In 1935, the Smetona government outlawed all other political parties.
+The coup continued to be a difficult issue for Lithuanians, since the Soviet Union went go on to describe its subsequent occupation of Lithuania as a liberation from fascism.
+Encyclopædia Britannica, however, describes the regime as authoritarian and nationalistic rather than fascist, a view not shared by historian Mindaugas Tamošaitis, who wrote in the Visuotinė lietuvių enciklopedija that "In the late 1930s, the younger generation that assuming leadership of the party proclaimed radical right-wing attitudes [such as] sympathy for Italian fascism, etc".
 The coup's apologists have described it as a corrective to an extreme form of parliamentarianism, justifiable in light of Lithuania's political immaturity.